Logo

 Jim Henson was a strong supporter of the civil rights movement.

-Jim Henson appeared with Kermit on The Arsenio Hall Show on May 4,1990.
+Jim Henson appeared with Kermit on The Arsenio Hall Show in Los Angeles on May 4,1990.

-Jim Henson suggested to his wife that he might be dying, but he did not want to take time off from his schedule to visit a hospital.
+Jim Henson suggested to his wife that he might be dying, but he did not want to take time off from his schedule to visit a hospital, feeling that his illness would resolve on its own.

 Jim Henson was placed on a ventilator but quickly deteriorated over the next several hours despite increasingly aggressive treatment with multiple antibiotics.

-Dr David Gelmont announced that Jim Henson had died from Streptococcus pneumoniae, an infection that causes bacterial pneumonia.
+David Gelmont, the hospital's intensive care unit director, announced that Jim Henson had died from Streptococcus pneumoniae, a bacterium that causes bacterial pneumonia.

-Gelmont noted Jim Henson might have been saved had he gone to hospital even just a few hours sooner.
+Gelmont noted Jim Henson might have been saved had he gone to the hospital just a few hours sooner.

 News of Jim Henson's death spread quickly and admirers of his work responded from around the world with tributes and condolences.